angular-schule/website-articles/blog/2018-06-apollo-graphql-code-generator/README.md

 As you have seen, the query has exactly the same shape as the result.
 This is essential to GraphQL, because you always get back what you expect.
-But how do we deterministically know that the authors return as an array?
+How do we know for sure that the authors return as an array?
 That is another crucial aspect of GraphQL: __schemas__.
 Schemas are determined on the server.
-He defines the objects that can be queried, as well as their exact types.
+It defines the objects that can be queried, as well as their exact types.
 Of course, we can query all aspects of the schema, too:

 ```json